 Restart Your Device

 Suppose you are within the range of your router's frequency zone, and your iPad WiFi keeps dropping.
 The next option you need to do is assess your device.
-Most of the device's errors include the iPad not charging, the application crashing, and more, usually caused by bugs and glitches.
+Most of the device's errors include the iPhone not charging, the application crashing, and more, usually caused by bugs and glitches.
 And what is the best way to clear these minor glitches and bugs?
 It is by restarting your device.
 The soft reboot or restart is a process that terminates your device's power supply.
 This process will enable your device to reset its system processes as the battery will reset.
 Errors will be cleared as your device turns off, as these glitches need your software processes to lurk on your device.
 Without running processes and running background functions, this error will get deleted quickly.
 To know how to fix your iPad WiFi issue, follow the guide below.

 - To begin with, the process of fixing why my iPad keep disconnecting from WIFi is by checking your device's side buttons.
 Long press the Volume Up or Volume Down button.
 Simultaneously, do the same process with the Power button.